top of page

 Be sure to keep cash for tolls and make use of your GPS or Google Maps on your cell.

-Staying at Universal Resort Hotels is easy, you can walk, use Complimentary Buses or the free resort Boat's to get everywhere.
+Staying at Universal Resort Hotels is easy, you can walk, use Complimentary Buses or the resorts free Boat's to get everywhere.

 At Walt Disney World complimentary transportation is available throughout the Resort, with a fleet of buses, boats, skyliner and the monorail system moving guests around the entire area.